 Minnesota based singer, songwriter and guitarist Mark Cameron has been active in live music for over thirty years.
-After five studio releases in the 1980’s and 90’s, Mark turned his focus to the blues with “Life Of Illusion” in 2009, followed by the ambitious project “Built To Bust” in 2011 and “One Way Ride To The Blues” in 2014.
-Mark’s break-through recording came in 2016 with “Playing Rough” which yielded the hard driving electric blues of the title track along with the funky romp ‘Somewhere Down The Line’ and the soulful ‘Borrowed Time.’
-This was quickly followed by another chart-topping album “Live At Blues On The Chippewa” in 2017.
+After five studio releases in the 1980’s and 90’s, Mark turned his focus to the blues and released four more albums in the Blues genre between 2009 and 2017 including “Live at Blues on the Chippewa.”
 This unplanned live recording during one of the band’s many festival appearances “perfectly captures his live sound, the next best thing to being there, totally hot stuff” (Chris Spector, Midwest Record).
+In 2019 Mark Cameron achieved chart success with On A Roll.
+The album reached #5 on the RMR Contemporary Blues chart and won a Global Music Silver award.
+On A Roll was also selected as the best independently produced album by the Minnesota Blues Society in 2019.
 The Mark Cameron Band recently represented Minnesota at the International Blues Challenge and several original songs were also featured on the Minnesota Blues All-Stars album.
 Known as a charismatic front man and soulful guitarist, Mark delivers his original compositions with a mix of sincerity, honesty and often a touch of humor.
 Mark’s vocal range stretches from basement baritone to full-on growl and his original lyrics draw the listener in and paint a picture of the many worlds within the blues.

 Rick Miller – Harmonica, Vocals